 - Best Durability

 - Best for Olympic Lifting

 Reebok, the first company to make a CrossFit-specific shoe, has had 10 years to refine its Nano line.
-And the shoe’s 10th iteration, the Nano X ($130), feels like a shoe a decade in the making.
+And the shoe’s 10th iteration, the Nano X ($130 men’s / women’s), feels like a shoe a decade in the making.
 Striking the perfect balance between cushioning and stability, the Nano X feels as good jumping onto a box as it does hitting a clean PR.

-Previous iterations of the Nano were known for their stability, but complaints among users were that the shoes’ toeboxes were too narrow and that the shoe’s firm stability sacrificed comfort during nonweighted movements, particularly cardio that entailed anything longer than short runs.
+Previous iterations of the Nano were known for their stability.
+However, complaints among users were that the shoes’ toeboxes were too narrow and that the shoe’s firm stability sacrificed comfort during nonweighted movements, particularly cardio that entailed anything longer than short runs.

 - Best for: Athletes who want one shoe for every workout

 - Drop: 4 mm

 - Bonus: Extra cushioning on the tongue and around the ankle cuff gives the shoes a much more luxurious feel than most CrossFit shoes